 Malachite sunbirds are usually found singly or in pairs, although they may gather in large groups at abundant food sources.
 Their song is a high pitched “tseepie-tseepie-tseepie” and the male may display his yellow pectoral tufts while singing.

-They are monogamous and build an oval nest with the side entrance near the top.
+They are monogamous and build an oval nest with a side entrance near the top.
 The female lays a clutch of one to three cream-coloured eggs that hatch after an incubation period of approximately 14 days.
 The nest may be parasitized by the Klaas’s cuckoo (Chrysococcyx klaas).

 The scientific binomial for the Malachite sunbird is Nectarinia famosa; Nectarinia from the Latin for “pertaining to nectar”; and famosa from the Latin for “excellent”.
 Thus we have an excellent bird that associates with nectar, and we can’t say better than that.